Wondering about wandering

 I enjoy travel a great deal and seek to find an area I like as I have never been happy about where I've been geographically.
-I have noticed that this sort of behavior is generally frowned upon and wonder about Alice's opinion.
+I have noticed that this sort of behavior is generally frowned upon.
 Is it healthy to travel for these reasons??

 — wondering wanderer